Statistics 311/Electrical Engineering 377: Information Theory and Statistics

 Grading

-Your grade will be determined by approximately four problem sets (50%) and a final project (50%).
+Your grade will be determined by approximately four problem sets (50%) and a final project (50%), with some bonuses for class participation.
+We reserve the right to change the grading rubric at any time.